Astrocytic Ion Dynamics: Implications for Potassium Buffering and Liquid Flow: An electrodiffusive model of spatial K + buffering by astrocytes

 To complete the picture of the spatial buffering process, we must also look at the intra- and extracellular fluxes of all ion species.
 To assess the relative roles of diffusion and electrical migration, we distinguished between field fluxes, which essentially reflect transports due to the extra- (Fig.~\ref{Fflows}C) and intracellular (Fig.~\ref{Fflows}D) voltage gradients in the system, and diffusive fluxes along the extra- (Fig.~\ref{Fflows}E) and intracellular (Fig.~\ref{Fflows}F) concentration gradients in the system.
 As expected, since the astrocyte absorbed K\textsuperscript{+} in the input zone and released it outside this region (Fig.~\ref{Fflows}B), there was an intracellular longitudinal transport of K\textsuperscript{+} in the positive $x$-direction.
 This transport was partly due to diffusion (Fig.~\ref{Fflows}F), as we could have predicted from the intracellular concentration gradient that we saw in Fig. \ref{Fprof}D. However, due to the strong depolarization of the astrocyte in the input zone (Fig.\ref{Fprof}F), electrical migration gave an even larger contribution to the intracellular transport of K\textsuperscript{+} (Fig.~\ref{Fflows}D).

 K\textsuperscript{+} diffused in the positive $x$-direction also in the ECS (Fig.~\ref{Fflows}E).
 However, a depolarization of the astrocyte corresponded to a decrease in the ECS potential ($v_m = v_I-v_E$).
 Accordingly, the voltage gradient in the ECS drove K\textsuperscript{+} in the negative $x$-direction (Fig.~\ref{Fflows}C).
-That is, diffusion and electrical migration were in the opposite direction in the ECS.
+That is, diffusion and electrical migration had opposite directions in the ECS.
 This finding predicts that the astrocyte not only provides an additional and more effective domain for longitudinal K\textsuperscript{+}-transport, but even reduces the net transport of K\textsuperscript{+} through the ECS, thus shielding the ECS from K\textsuperscript{+}.

 Figure \ref{Fchart} qualitatively summarizes the ionic flows through the system during steady state.
 K\textsuperscript{+} entered the system in the ECS of the input zone, where a major fraction of it crossed the membrane, was transported intracellularly in the positive $x$-direction, and was released to the ECS at higher $x$-values, from where it eventually left the system (via neuronal uptake).
 Whereas the main transport route for K\textsuperscript{+} was intracellular, the situation for Na\textsuperscript{+} was opposite.
 Na\textsuperscript{+} entered the system outside the input zone, and was predominantly transported in the negative $x$ direction through the ECS, and left the system in the input zone (neuronal AP firing).
 The net Cl\textsuperscript{-} transport was very small (flux densities due to diffusion and electrical migration canceled each others out) and was not included in Fig.\ref{Fchart}.